Why do I need an appointment?

 For waste in the original containers with intact and legible labels, no. But if you have anything without a label, or not in the original container, yes.
 Please tell us what it is, or otherwise put some kind of label on it that indicates what it is.

-Can I put everything in plastic garbage bag?
+Can I put everything in plastic garbage bags?

-Actually, we prefer boxes or crates to plastic garbage bags.
+No!
+Please use boxes or crates – do not use plastic bags.
 Boxes do a better job of keeping the waste containers upright for safer transport so that nothing spills.